galah-it/galah-it.github.io/devops.md

 - Collaboration & Communication – Breaking silos between developers and IT teams to improve workflows
 - Security & Compliance (DevSecOps) – Integrating security into the development lifecycle

 By implementing DevOps, businesses can reduce downtime, increase efficiency, and deliver high-quality software with confidence.
-Would you like a more tailored explanation based on your audience or business goals?